CerialPvP/NBUltimate/README.md

 }
 ```
 ### Adding NBUltimate as a dependency in your plugin
-> **WARNING: If you declare NBUltimate as a soft-dependency (your plugin won't require NBUltimate to start up), make sure
+> :warning:  **WARNING: If you declare NBUltimate as a soft-dependency (your plugin won't require NBUltimate to start up), make sure
 to add a field in your plugin to signal that NBUltimate is present and enabled, like this:**
 ```java
 public class YourPlugin extends JavaPlugin {